dividab/graphql-norm/README.md

 ## Features

-- Turn any graphql response into a flat ID/Object dictionary (normalize)
+- Turn any graphql response into a flat (normalized) object map
-- Build a response for any grapqhl query from the normalized dictionary (denormalize)
+- Build a response for any grapqhl query from the normalized object map (denormalize)
+- Merge normalized object maps to build a larger map (i.e. a cache)
 - Full GraphQL syntax support (including variables, alias, @skip, @include)
 - Optimized for run-time speed
-- The dictionary is a plain JS object and serializable to JSON
-- Staleness flagging
-- Can be used on client or server

 ## How to install